 Print Friendly, PDF & Email

 My son has SSA (Same Sex Attraction).
 He does not act upon it.
 He wants to go on a mission.
 He has worked on worthiness and feels ready to go.
-We were told that he couldn’t go because he has SSA.
-In the Church Handbook of Instructions it says that individuals with SSA that are not living the gay lifestyle and are worthy can serve in the church.
+We were told that he couldn’t go because he had SSA.
+In the Church Handbook of Instructions, it says that individuals with SSA who are not living the gay lifestyle and are worthy can serve in the church.
 In applying for his mission we have been told that he can’t go because of his SSA.
-He had some sins to take care of but his home ward and stake leaders have told him he can go when wothy.
+He had some sins to take care of but his home ward and stake leaders told him he could go when worthy.
 His Young Adult Stake President says he can’t go on a regular mission with SSA.
-Can you tell me the church policy on this?
+Can you tell me the Church’s policy on this?
 This seems very wrong to me.
 Thank you.

 Anonymous